#IntelliJ IDEA

 An Integrated Development Environment (IDE) is custom software designed to support all aspects of software development.
 It typically includes a code editor, debugging, testing and profiling tools, and anything else that might be needed to support your workflow.

-• Reading existing code: browsing classes, maybe diagramming the system to allow us to build a mental model of an existing system.
+• Reading existing code: browsing classes, diagramming the system to allow us to build a mental model of an existing system.

 • Refactoring: the ability to produce a series of possibly sweeping changes without breaking existing code. e.g. renaming a method, and everywhere it's invoked; extracting an interface from an existing set of classes.